Mission & History

 The Ed Foundation fundraising effort for district-wide programming began in 2012.

 District-wide Ed Foundation-funded programs were first implemented in the 2014-2015 school year.
-Today, your donations to the Ed Foundation, along with endowments, fund the following programs:
+Donations to the Ed Foundation, along with endowments, funded the following programs:

 - Arts education for all elementary students

 - 87 instructional assistants

 - $750,000 in stretch grants to be used for innovative staff and programs at each school